-62. Plaintiff brings this class action lawsuit on behalf of herself and a proposed class of similarly situated persons, pursuant to Rule 23(b)(2) and (b)(3) of the Federal Rules of

-Civil Procedure.
-Plaintiff seeks to represent the following groups of similarly situated persons, defined as follows:
+57. Plaintiff brings this class action lawsuit on behalf of herself and a proposed class of similarly situated persons, pursuant to Rule 23(b)(2) and (b)(3) of the Federal Rules of Civil Procedure.
+Plaintiff seeks to represent the following group of similarly situated persons, defined as follows:

-The Class: All persons in the state of California who purchased the Products between December 2, 2018 and the present.
+The Class: All natural persons who purchased the Products between January 27, 2019 and the present.